bydavid/t5x/README.md

 To monitor the training in [TensorBoard](https://www.tensorflow.org/tensorboard), it is much easier (due to authentification issues) to launch the TensorBoard on your own machine and _not_ in the TPU VM.
-So in the commandline where you ssh'ed into the TPU VM, launch the TensorBoard with the `logdir` pointing to the `MODEL_DIR`.
+So in the command line where you ssh'ed into the TPU VM, launch the TensorBoard with the `logdir` pointing to the `MODEL_DIR`.

 ```sh